Mutton Korma (Goat Korma)

 Photo Guide

-How To Make Lamb Korma (Stepwise Photos)
+How to make Mutton Korma (Stepwise Photos)

 Preparation

-adding whole spices to marinate lamb for mutton korma
+adding whole spices to make goat korma

 Make golden onions